Icinga/icingadb/doc/02-Installation.md

 CREATE DATABASE icingadb;
 GRANT ALL ON icingadb.* TO 'icingadb'@'127.0.0.1' IDENTIFIED BY 'icingadb';
-FLUSH PRIVILEGES;

-quit
 ```

-After creating the database you can import the Icinga DB schema using the
+After creating the database, you can import the Icinga DB schema using the following command:
-following command.
-Enter the root password into the prompt when asked.

 ```
-cat /usr/share/icingadb/schema/mysql/schema.sql | mysql -u root icingadb -p
+mysql -u root -p icingadb </usr/share/icingadb/schema/mysql/schema.sql
 ```

 ### Running Icinga DB <a id="running-icingadb"></a>